MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    1. Ensure the data format is correct for each attribute.

-   1. To enable analytics and other capabilities, select **Data profiling** for the whole table or for specific attributes.
+   1. To enable analytics and other capabilities, select **Data profiling** for the whole table or for specific columns.
 By default, no table is enabled for data profiling.

       :::image type="content" source="media/dataprofiling-tables.png" alt-text="Dialog box to select data profiling.":::

    1. Select **Done**.
 The **Select tables** page displays.

-1. Continue to add tables and attributes, if applicable.
+1. Continue to add tables and columns, if applicable.

 1. After all tables have been added, select **Include** to include the tables in the data source ingestion.